Back to Wellington Walkers are Welcome

 contact us if you have any queries.

-- Thursday TBA Path maintenance group working party.
+- Thursday October 19th Path maintenance group working party.
 Some local town paths need attention.
 More details in due course on the paths page .

 - Monday Sep 4th We had a good day publicising the Walking Festival and Walkabout Wrekin at Wellington Leisure Centre.